facebookarchive/ds2/README.md

 # ds2 [![Build Status](https://travis-ci.org/facebook/ds2.png?branch=master)](https://travis-ci.org/facebook/ds2)

-ds2 is a debug server designed to be used with [LLDB](http://lldb.llvm.org/) to perform remote debugging of Linux and android targets.
-It is still under active development, and one medium-term goal is to support Windows debugging.
+ds2 is a debug server designed to be used with [LLDB](http://lldb.llvm.org/) to perform remote debugging of Linux, Android and Windows targets.
+Windows support is still under active development and other platforms are expected to join the mix in the future.

 ## Requirements